 Safety & Security

 Windsor Square is one of the safest neighborhoods in Los Angeles.
 However, no crime is unimportant if you were its victim or if the crime happened on your street.
-Below we have provided information about some of the institutions responsible for security in Windsor Square.
-But you can improve your personal safety dramatically simply by doing the following:
+In this section we provide information on safety and security in Windsor Square, as well as the organizations responsible for ensuring the safety of our community.
+You can improve your personal safety dramatically simply by doing the following:

 Please click here for our most up-to-date security recommendations.

-Make your own home safer – studies have shown that weak locks, poor lighting and overgrown bushes and trees significantly contribute to the possibility of crime occurring.
-So fix those locks, cut back those hedges, install the motion sensitive light over the garage.
+Make your own home safer.
+Studies have shown that weak locks, poor lighting and overgrown bushes and trees significantly contribute to the possibility of crime occurring.
+Please fix your locks, doors and gates, ensure your landscaping is not overgrouwn, and install a doorbell camera and motion-sensitive outdoor lighting

-Participate – find out who your block captain is and offer to help them.
+Participate in your community.
+Find out who your block captain is and offer to help them.
 Get to know your neighbors.
 Don’t be afraid to question suspicious looking behavior.
 In other words, get involved!

 Block captains are now asked to report any incident in their area to the Windsor Square Association at so that this information can be circulated to the block captain network.
 We also copy the LAPD and the Council Office.
 In this way the neighborhood is kept informed and a record is generated.